The railways of North Wales

 33039 on Llandulas viaduct on a glorious 17th of August 1985.

 On July 1st 1989 Network SouthEast ran an excursion from Wareham to Bangor formed of 33109 and two of the 4TC push pull sets as then used on the Waterloo - Weymouth service.
-The return working was propelled from Bangor and became the only diesel push pull train ever in North Wales.
-It was also the first push & pull train since the steam hauled Welsh Dragon which ended in 1965.
-The rare combination is seen passing Presthaven Sands near Prestatyn on the return working.
+Amazingly the return working was propelled from Bangor and it thus became the first diesel push pull train in North Wales.
+It was also the first push pull train since the steam hauled 'Welsh Dragon' which ended in 1965.
+The unique combination is seen passing Gronant near Prestatyn on the return working.